Wissmann Monument (Hamburg): Appearance

 The 2.6 meter high bronze statue of Wissmann was placed on the stone plinth.
 Wissmann is portrayed in the upright pose of a conqueror, in uniform and with a pith helmet, leaning on a sword, looking into the distance.
-At the foot of the plinth and at the feet of the Wissmann sculpture, looking up, stood the 1.7 meter high figure of an Askari, wearing the typical uniform with a banded cap.
+At the foot of the plinth and at the feet of the Wissmann sculpture, looking up, stood the 1.7 meter high figure of an askari, wearing the typical uniform with a banded cap.
 He held a lowered imperial flag over the third figure, a killed lion.
 On the front of the pedestal was a plate with Wissmann's life dates, on the back there was an inscription in German that praised Wissmann's deeds and qualities.
 Inscribed on the left was a text in Arabic and on the right one in Swahili saying: "Our Lord of yore, he has calmed the coast and guided us to the right path."

 History

 The monument was erected in Dar es Salaam on 3 April 1909.
 However, colonial monuments were removed by the British after they took control over the former German colonies.
 The Wissmann Monument was then moved to London for display as a trophy in the Imperial War Museum.
 German supporters successfully negotiated to get the statue back and re-erected it in front of the University of Hamburg.
 Thereby the monument helped to keep alive "the memory of the nation's common past overseas".
-After its destruction in World War II it was rebuild in 1949.
+After its destruction in World War II it was rebuilt in 1949.